pulp-platform/quantlab/docs/manager/index.rst

-.. _manager-package:
+.. _manager_package:

 The ``manager`` package
 =======================

 This section introduces the ``manager`` package, and is organised as follows:

-* the :ref:`first sub-section <manager-package_improving-systems>` is a motivational discussion about structuring the analysis of machine learning systems, and in particular DNN systems;
+* the :ref:`first sub-section <manager_package-improving_systems>` is a motivational discussion about structuring the analysis of machine learning systems, and in particular DNN systems;
-* the :ref:`second sub-section <manager-package_statistical-laboratory>` is also a motivational discussion introducing the basic concepts of *design of experiments* and their influence on the structure of the package;
+* the :ref:`second sub-section <manager_package-statistical_laboratory>` is also a motivational discussion introducing the basic concepts of *design of experiments* and their influence on the structure of the package;
-* the :ref:`third sub-section <manager-package_overview>` provides an overview of the package and contains references to its documentation.
+* the :ref:`third sub-section <manager_package-overview>` provides an overview of the package and contains references to its documentation.

-.. _manager-package_improving-systems:
+.. _manager_package-improving_systems:

 Improving the quality of engineered systems
 -------------------------------------------